glowieframework/glowie-website/docs/docs/v1.x/plugins/deploy.md

 $this->notifyPush('Write a message to your phone here!');
 ```

+> [!NOTE]
-> [!NOTE] Alertzy has a limit of 100 push notifications per day.
+> Alertzy has a limit of **100 push notifications per day**.
 After that limit is reached, notifications will stop being delivered.

 ## Credits